Skip to content

 3. Links all tasks to the same process for unified tracking

-This eliminates the need to create templates for one-time or dynamic processes, making it ideal for automation and AI assistant integrations.
+This eliminates the need to create templates for one-time or dynamic processes.

 API Endpoint